Contents

 Here you can see what the organization is purchasing, who are your top suppliers, and who is purchasing these items.

-You can also see the monthly Spend trend and easily identify any anomalies in the spending patterns.
+You can also see the monthly Spending trend and easily identify any anomalies in the spending patterns.

 monthly spend trend

-You can accurately predict your cash flow requirements by tracking the Spend patterns without tracking individual expenses.
+You can accurately predict your cash flow compliance requirements by tracking the Spending patterns without tracking individual expenses.

 A common challenge for many nonprofit organizations is accurately predicting open liabilities.